MBL-Physiology-Bioinformatics/2021-Bioinformatics-Tutorial-Materials/phylogenetics/README.md

 ### Software

-Most of the phylogenetics software we will be using is already installed, either because you created your XSEDE Jetstream instance using the 'Genomics Toolkit', or because you used `conda` to install them during the previous session.
+Most of the phylogenetics software we will be using is already installed, because you created your XSEDE Jetstream instance using the 'Genomics Toolkit', and because you used `conda` to install them during the previous session.
 For `conda`, you'll just need to activate the environment into which the programs were installed:

 ```
 conda activate bootcampr